 II.
 BELIEVE AND CONFESS CHRIST

 Some attempt to make public confession necessary for salvation.
 They base their view on Romans 10:9-10.
 This is a synergism (a works salvation).

 The solution to this claim lies in James 2:14-26.
 A true faith results in a confession of that faith; faith and confession go together like faith and works.
-Faith is the cause; works is the result.
-The man who truly believes will confess (ultimately) but only as an evidence of faith; his salvation has already been applied.
+Faith is the cause; works are the result.
+The man who truly believes will confess (ultimately) but only as evidence of faith; his salvation has already been applied.

 III.
 BELIEVE AND BE BAPTIZED